MadeByHecho/DeLorean/README.md

     ![](http://i.imgur.com/rpnyWGH.png)

 This is not 'the one and only way' to use Carthage to manage dependencies, for further reference check out the [Carthage documentation](https://github.com/Carthage/Carthage/blob/master/README.md)

+Credits & Contact

+DeLorean was originally inspired by the Objective-C framework named [TUDelorean](https://github.com/tuenti/TUDelorean), which in turn was inspired by the rubygem [delorean](https://github.com/bebanjo/delorean).